The Curse of the Cat People: Plot

-That night, Amy has a nightmare about the Headless Horseman.
-She is calmed, however, by the maternal presence of her friend - manifesting as a shadow - which sings a song to her.
+That night, Amy has a nightmare about the Headless Horseman, but she is calmed by the maternal presence of her friend—manifesting as a shadow—who sings a song to her.
 In the morning, Amy finds a photograph of Irena, whom she identifies as her mysterious new friend.
 Alice quickly hides the photograph.
-Amy wanders outside, where she is met by Irena's ghost.
-The two play together in the garden.
+Amy wanders outside, where she is met by Irena's ghost, and the two play together in the garden.

 On Christmas Eve, Amy quietly slips outside during a family gathering to give Irena a gift in the garden.
-She subsequently visits the Farren house on Christmas Day, and gifts Julia a ring, which delights her.
-This enrages Barbara, whose gifts have been rejected by Julia; Barbara vows to murder Amy should she ever return to the house.
+She subsequently visits the Farren house on Christmas Day, and gives Julia a ring, which delights her.
+This enrages Barbara, whose gifts have been rejected by Julia, and Barbara vows to murder Amy should she ever return to the house.
 A short time later, Amy finds a photograph of Oliver and Irena together, and insists that she knows her.
 Oliver dismisses this as one of Amy's fantasies and punishes her.
 As Amy sobs in her bedroom, she is visited by Irena, who tells her that she must depart, explaining that she is interfering with Amy's relationship with her father.
-Amy begs Irena to stay, but she disappears.
-Amy wanders outside, searching for Irena.
+Amy begs Irena to stay, but Irena disappears, so Amy wanders outside to search for her.
 Shortly after, Oliver and Alice realize Amy has left the house.

 Outside, Amy becomes caught in a blizzard as she wanders through country backroads.
 She eventually seeks shelter at the Farren home.
 Julia takes her in, but attempts to hide her upstairs, fearing Barbara will harm Amy out of jealousy.
 A panicked Julia suffers a heart attack while climbing the stairs and dies.
-Barbara appears, and menacingly approaches Amy.
-Frightened, Amy invokes Irena, who replaces Barbara's image—as she does so, Amy embraces what she believes to be Irena.
+Barbara appears and menacingly approaches Amy.
+Frightened, Amy invokes Irena, who superimposes herself over Barbara, and Amy embraces what she sees as her friend.
 This disarms Barbara, who returns the child's embrace.
 Moments later, Oliver and police arrive at the house.
-Oliver embraces Amy, and the two return home.
+Oliver hugs Amy, and they return home.
 On the porch, Oliver agrees to accept his daughter's imaginary companions.
-Irena, watching them from the garden, disappears as they enter the house.
+Watching them from the garden, Irena disappears as Oliver and Amy enter the house.